-- During this period of distance learning, four types of on-site programming are permitted: - 1.
+- At this time, while Los Angeles County is in the Red, Orange or Yellow Tier, all schools are permitted to reopen (for in-person instruction) for all students in any grades TK-12. - Schools that have reopened may stay open even if the adjusted case rates rise. - Schools open for in-person learning must also continue to offer 100% distance learning as an option for those families that prefer it. - Schools that have not yet reopened may continue to provide the following on-site programming: - 1.
 Day care for school-aged children and/or child care programs located in schools, - 2.
 Specialized services for defined subgroups of children who need in-person services and support, - 3.
-On-site instruction of children in grades TK-2 by schools that have received a Department of Public Health waiver for in-person education, - 4.
-Students may come on campus for supervised administration of college admission tests, including PSAT, ACT, and SAT exams. - Both types of programming must be provided to children either individually or in cohorts. - The use of school facilities for non-school purposes (community meetings or events) is not permitted. - Implement measures to limit visits by individuals other than students and staff.
+Students may come on campus for supervised administration of college admission tests, including PSAT, ACT, and SAT exams and Advanced Placement (AP) testing for college credits. - The use of school facilities for non-school purposes (community meetings or events) is not permitted.
+One exception is for the use of outdoor athletic fields by non-school youth sports groups when school is not in session and students/staff are not present. - Implement measures to limit visits by individuals other than students and staff.